Key Takeaways

 Coverdash$49$591

-What Type of Coverage Do You Need for a Tech/IT Business?
+What Type of Coverage Do You Need for a Tech Business?

 insuranceCheck icon

-General liability insurance is strongly recommended for tech/IT companies because it covers common risks like bodily injury, property damage, and legal defense costs.
-Professional liability insurance is also a smart option for businesses that work under client contracts or provide specialized services.
-This coverage becomes especially useful for companies offering specialized services or handling large contracts where the risk of disputes is higher.
+Tech companies should carry general liability insurance because it covers common risks like bodily injury, property damage and legal defense costs.
+Professional liability insurance also benefits businesses that work under client contracts or provide specialized services.
+This coverage works well for companies offering specialized services or handling large contracts where the risk of disputes is higher.

-We've organized tech/IT services by their risk levels, starting with those facing the highest claim risks.
-Businesses with higher risks should consider more comprehensive insurance coverage to protect against potential liabilities.
+We organized tech services by their risk levels, starting with those facing the highest claim risks.
+Businesses with higher risks need more comprehensive insurance coverage to protect against potential liabilities.

 Tech/IT Company Type